dSalazar10/App-Udagram/README.md

 - PATCH
 - DELETE

-2) Deploying a RestAPI with the RestAPI_Server
+2) Deploying a Nodejs/Express RestAPI servere with the RestAPI_Server
 - Add/Remove images from an S3 bucket
 - Authenticate with JWT and store user/pass in AWS RDS